Park Hill: North Side

 West of Reed's maltings was a range of thatched cottages dating from ca. 1580.
 After construction of the maltings they were referred to as the 'Reeds Mortings' cottages ('mortings' being a local adaptation of 'maltings').
 They were demolished in the 1920s, except for the brick chimney, inglenook fireplace and beehive oven which survived, as mute testimony to the three families that shared the cottage, until the demolition of the maltings in 1971.
 The former site of the malthouse and cottages is now occupied by a range of dwellings built in a cul-de-sac by the Harlow Development Corporation in the 1960s.

 A large house at the north end of the cul-de-sac, was built in 1925 by Charles Coleman at the north end of the maltings.
-For many years it has been the home of Stan Newins, who was the Labour Cooperative Member of Parliament for Harlow between 1974 and 1983 and a member of the European Parliament between 1984 and 1999.
+For many years it was the home of Stan Newens, who was the Labour Cooperative Member of Parliament for Epping between 1964 and 1970 and for Harlow between 1974 and 1983.
+After being swept aside in the Thatcher landslide he served as a member of the European Parliament between 1984 and 1999.
+He died in March 2021 at the age of 91.

 28 - 34 Park Hill